WiproOpenSource/galaxia/README.md

 GALAXIA
 =======

-Universal Monitoring System
+Universal Monitoring Framework
 --------------------------------

-Galaxia is envisioned as a dynamic monitoring system with the following goals
+Galaxia is envisioned as a dynamic monitoring framework with the following goals

 - One single repository for all the monitoring metrics
 - On demand dynamic generation of monitoring dashboard